 Background on the Issues Under the original plan, the 29-miles of express lanes starting in Stafford County were to end in Crystal City.
 Strong opposition from Arlington led VDOT to select the new endpoint to be ramp at Turkeycock Run, a highly populated area on 395N just south of the Duke Street.
 The location is directly next to an expansive network of neighborhoods, federally protected wetlands, businesses, and a wide range of playgrounds, walking paths, and other outdoor recreational facilities.

 Under VDOT's revised plans, however, ALL express lane traffic must exit at the Turkeycock ramp next to our neighborhoods.
-In spite of this major design change, VDOT--intent on keeping on its building schedule that had been delayed by the Arlington County case--ignored its clear obligation to study all the potential impacts the ramp could have in selecting Turkeycock as the new terminus for the express lanes project.
+In spite of this major design change, VDOT--intent on keeping to its building schedule that had been delayed by the Arlington County case--ignored its legal obligation to study all the potential impacts the ramp could have in selecting Turkeycock as the new terminus for the express lanes project.

 We are indignant that:

-VDOT has shirked its moral and legal duty to ensure its planned actions cause no harm to surrounding environment.
+VDOT has shirked its clear legal duty to ensure its planned actions cause no harm to surrounding environment.

 In its rush to build, VDOT arbitrarily and without careful analysis selected the Turkeycock Run location, not because it was the best site, but because it was convenient and VDOT wanted to make up for time lost fighting the Arlington case.

-Despite misleading statements to the contrary, VDOT failed to conduct ANY local analysis of the impact the ramp would have on the dozens of heavily populated communities in the Landmark area near the proposed building site, as clearly required under the National Environmental Policy Act (NEPA).
+Despite misleading statements to the contrary, VDOT ignored federal law and failed to conduct ANY local analysis of the impact the ramp would have on residents of the most heavily populated area along the entire 29-mile project.

-VDOT failed to conduct a thorough analysis of alternative sites--as required by NEPA--in order to assess the risks versus benefits of each option, thereby selecting the most appropriate site for the project.
+VDOT failed to conduct a thorough analysis of alternative sites--as required by federal law--in order to assess the risks versus benefits of each option, thereby selecting the most appropriate site for the project.

-VDOT has disregarded the health of thousands of local residents in order to keep to its construction schedule.
+VDOT has disregarded the health of 80,000 or more local residents in order to keep to its construction schedule.